 Is It Possible For Others To Deduce My Sexual Orientation?

 No. If you don’t inform about your sexual orientation, people won’t know.
 Only you know how you feel inside, and only you know what it’s like to be you.
-Some people believe they can tell if someone is lesbian, gay, or bisexual based on their appearance, clothing, or behaviour.
+Some people believe they can tell if someone is lesbian, gay, or bisexual based on their appearance, clothing, or behavior.
 But these are stereotypes or oversimplifications of how lesbians, gays, and bisexuals behave.
 However, much like heterosexuals, homosexuals and bisexuals can appear, dress, and act differently.
-Using preconceptions to categorise another person’s sexual orientation may be wrong and harmful.
+Using preconceptions to categorize another person’s sexual orientation may be wrong and harmful.

 What identities are linked to Sexual orientation?